JoelsonLopes/JoelsonLopes/README.md

 # Welcome to My GitHub Profile

 ## About Me
 Hello!
 My name is Joelson, and I'm a web development enthusiast.
-I'm currently pursuing a degree in Analysis and Systems Development at Anhanguera College, with an expected graduation in the first semester of 2024.
-Additionally, I'm focused on enhancing my skills as a Full Stack developer, with an emphasis on JavaScript, React, and Node.js.
+I graduated in Analysis and Systems Development from Anhanguera College in the first semester of 2024.
+Additionally, I'm focused on enhancing my skills as a Full Stack developer, with an emphasis on JavaScript, React, typescript and Node.js.

 ### 👨‍💻 Technologies: